 Groundwater flow within the NMMA is influenced by geologic features, and recharge and discharge points.
 Aquitards within the Nipomo Mesa restrict vertical groundwater flow particularly between the shallow and deep aquifers.
-Recharge sources include major point sources (Los Berros Creek, stormwater runoff basins and wastewater percolation ponds) and distributed recharge sources (septic systems, percolation of rainfall and irrigation return flows).
-Discharge locations include pumping wells, areas of surface outflow, and phreatophyte consumption.
+Recharge sources include major point sources (Los Berros Creek, stormwater runoff basins, and wastewater percolation ponds) and distributed recharge sources (septic systems, percolation of rainfall, and irrigation return flows).
+Discharge locations include pumping wells, areas of springs and seeps, and phreatophyte consumption.

 Groundwater flow from the Los Berros Creek alluvium toward the Mesa can occur where the alluvium overlies or is in contact with the shallow and deep aquifers along the southern edge of the Los Berros Valley.
 A cross section along this alignment is being developed to aid in characterization of the subsurface geology.
-Hydrogeologic parameters can then be used, along with groundwater levels, to estimate the amount of flow that occurs at Los Berros Valley alluvium and Mesa basin sediments interface.
+Hydrogeologic parameters can then be used, along with groundwater levels, to estimate the amount of groundwater flow that occurs at Los Berros Valley alluvium and Mesa basin sediments interface.

 Faults have been identified by the California Department of Water Resources (2002) and by previous geological studies (Figure 2-1).
 These studies identify multiple faults that cross the NMMA.
-These faults have been interpreted to vertically displace the pre-Holocene geologic units.
-The overlying dune sands do not appear to be displaced along these faults.
 The faults could impede flow within basin sedimentary beds.
-Current seismic studies are being performed for Pacific Gas and Electric Company as mandated by the Nuclear Regulatory Commission for permitting operation of the Diablo Nuclear Power Plant.
-Additionally, SLO County Public Works is characterizing the groundwater basins under the NMMA and NCMA to support their Salt and Nutrient Management Plan process.
-These studies can be expected to provide additional information that can be used to improve the definition of faulting and its impact on groundwater flow in the NMMA.
+SLO County Department of Public Works (SLO DPW) is characterizing the groundwater basins under the NMMA and NCMA to support their Salt and Nutrient Management Plan process.
+This investigation can be expected to provide additional information that can be used to improve the understanding of faulting and its affect on groundwater flow in the NMMA.

-Aquitards that influence vertical migration of groundwater between aquifers have varying thicknesses and hydraulic conductivities (Figure 2-4).
+Aquitards that influence vertical migration of groundwater between aquifers can have varying thicknesses and hydraulic conductivities (Figure 2-3).
 A significant aquitard exists in some areas near the base of the dune sand deposits that confines groundwater in underlying aquifers.
 Locally groundwater may be perched above the aquitard.
 Some leakage is likely to occur where the aquitard hydraulic conductivity increases and thickness decreases.
 The extent and thickness of the aquitards have been defined in some places based on well logs and correlations or inferred based on groundwater levels.
+Definition of the base of the dune sand deposits and the underlying perching aquitard are in progress.